Bars & Nightlife

 8. Get Festive

-Fall is Festival season around Myrtle Beach.
-Locals love to get out and about during this lazier time and enjoy fresh air, great food, and lots of family-friendly fun.
-The Brookgreen Gardens Harvest Home Weekend Festival is a celebration of the changing seasons complete with pumpkin painting, live music, wagon hay rides, and more.
-Art in the Park is a two-weekend event featuring arts and crafts by renowned local and regional artists.
-And then there are all the food festivals: ShrimpFest; St. John’s Greek Festival; the Loris Bog-Off (featuring Lowcountry staple Chicken Bog); Lip Smackin Chilyrumpus Chili Cookoff; and The Taste of Georgetown.
-Our Saturdays are jam-packed with football and festivals from now until December — join us for one!
+Get out and about during this relaxed time of year and enjoy fresh air, great food, and lots of family-friendly fun at fall festivals in Myrtle Beach.
+The Brookgreen Gardens Harvest Home Weekend Festival is a celebration of the changing seasons complete with a pumpkin patch, scarecrow building, and live music.
+The Cruisin’ the Coast car show features all kinds of modern and vintage cars at Broadway at the Beach in October.
+And don’t forget about all the fall food festivals around Myrtle Beach: ShrimpFest; St. John’s Greek Festival; the Loris Bog-Off (featuring the Lowcountry staple, Chicken Bog); and The Taste of Georgetown.
+Saturdays are jam-packed with football and festivals from fall until winter—join us for one!

 7. Dine Out